 Roles and Responsibilities: Grants Management Specialists/Officers (GMO/GMS) and Program Officials (PO) work together to award and manage CDC grants and cooperative agreements.
 From the pre-planning stage to closeout of an award, grants management and program staff have specific roles and responsibilities for each phase of the grant cycle.
-Award specific terms and conditions will include contact information for the PO/GMO/GMS.

-Program Official: The PO is the federal official responsible for monitoring the programmatic, scientific, and/or technical aspects of grants and cooperative agreements including:
+Scientific Program Official: The SPO is the federal official responsible for the normal scientific and programmatic stewardship of grants and cooperative agreements including: